Zazzle Tutorial: Affiliate Referral Guide

 - bg = background color using RRGGBB (number strings)

-- at = used for referral id (You can also use at as shown in the examples above)
+- at = affiliate tag, used for your referral id (You can also use at as shown in the examples above)

 Zazzle RSS Feed Tutorial Series